htwg-in-schneider/saitenweise-backend/README.md

 - introduced model classes `Product` and `Category`
 - `ProductController` returns some example data that can be consumed by the frontend

+### Iteration 2: CORS Configuration

+In this iteration, a `WebConfig` for a global CORS (Cross-Origin Resource Sharing) configuration was added to the backend.
+This allows the frontend application, which may be served from a different origin, to access the backend APIs without running into cross-origin issues.